Less Expensive Than Vitamix

 Who Is This Blender For?

-So this one's definitely for the budget-friendly consumer looking for something that gets the job done.
+So this one's definitely for the budget-conscious consumer looking for something that gets the job done.

 Were There Any Negatives?